-It’s hard to say when the Mavic 3 will be released, but here’s what we know so far:
+It’s hard to say when the Mavic 3 release date will actually be, but here’s what we know so far:

 Mavic 3 rumors were initially spurred by DJI patents that were filed for a folding design, a landing system that uses magnets, a camera module, and an optical image stabilization system.
 Industry insiders initially speculated about a fall 2020 release after learning about the patent documents, but we’re into fall already and there has been no word from DJI about the Mavic 3.
 At this point, it isn’t clear whether the Mavic 3 will even be released this year, and many suspect it may be released in early 2021.

 Rumored DJI Mavic 3 specs

 An improved Hasselblad camera: The Hasselblad camera that launched with the Mavic 2 was a big hit.
 The Mavic 3 will almost certainly include an improved camera from Hasselblad.
 Drone fans are hoping for 4K, 60 fps video with quality on par with the DJI Phantom 4 Pro.
 This camera is also rumored to have optical image stabilization (OIS).
 It may even support interchangeable lenses.